Hima0X2/Manual_Testing/README.md

 - Final Status

 Test cases are essential for ensuring thorough test coverage and providing a clear roadmap for manual testing.
-## Mindmaps
-The mindmaps contains visual representations in the form of mindmaps.
-These mindmaps serve as a visual aid to understand the test coverage, dependencies between different features, and potential areas of focus during testing.
-Testers can use mindmaps to brainstorm ideas, track testing progress, and identify any gaps in their testing efforts.
 ## Bug Reports
 The reports are dedicated to storing various reports generated during manual testing.
 Reports may include Issue,Reproducing Steps,Modularity,Severity.